Keeping LMH Calm and Covid-free: a summary of how we will operate after restrictions are eased/lifted

 Teaching, Classes and Tutorials

 In keeping with University-wide teaching policy for these Covid-19 times, at LMH you will be guided on the format of your teaching by your tutors.
-In line with national restrictions all teaching at the start of Hilary Term will be online.
-You should be prepared for online teaching to continue throughout the term.

 Information on our LMH Library services is detailed elsewhere.
 We have our own Study Skills Centre.
 The same practical protocols will apply but you are warmly encouraged to make use of all the terrific resources – all online – available to you, especially given the disrupted schooling and switch to online teaching and examining of the past year.
 We appreciate what you have all been experiencing.